SETIatHCRO/Front-Page/Phones/README.md

 ## Adding an Extension

 Applications -> Extensions

 Add new PJSIP:

 Enter extension, display name (for internal Caller ID), common secret.

 Leave Outbound CID and Emergency CID blank.

 Set "Link to a Default User" to "None".

 Under Advanced, set "Send Connected Line" to No.

 ## Adding a Ring Group

 Applications -> Ring Groups

 Add Ring Group (straightforward).
 Use "Terminate Call" for no-answer destination.

 ## Troubleshooting

 Registration issue on phones?
 Maybe you set up the phone before adding the extension to FreePBX.

 Check server.
-It will ban IPs that fail registration too many times in rapid succession. iptables -L fail2ban-SIP
+It will ban IPs that fail registration too many times in rapid succession: `iptables -L fail2ban-SIP`

-And delete entries with:
+And delete entries with `iptables -D fail2ban-SIP #`
-iptables -D fail2ban-SIP #

 # Phone Provisioning / Adding Groups to On-Phone Directory